David Keyes: Controversy

 In September 2018, the Israeli Civil Service Commission looked into the complaints voiced about Keyes.
-The commission also investigated the role of Israeli Ambassador to the US Ron Dermer who had acknowledged that he was warned that Keyes was likely to be a threat to women working at the Prime Minister's office, but failed to alert the relevant authorities.
+The commission also investigated the role of Israeli Ambassador to the United States Ron Dermer, who had acknowledged that he was warned that Keyes was likely to be a threat to women working at the Prime Minister's office, but failed to alert the relevant authorities.
 Two months later, the commission closed its case, with its spokesperson stating that while Keyes may have acted improperly, it did not constitute a criminal or disciplinary offense.
 "There is no evidence or even a snippet of evidence to indicate a disciplinary offense or an act that constitutes sexual harassment by Keyes during the time he served as a civil servant," the commission said in a letter, but that its decision "does not determine anything regarding other questions that were raised concerning the allegations against Keyes, including the question of whether he is fit to serve in his role."
 The commissioner, Prof. Hershkovitz explained that his reason for closing the enquiry was that the alleged offences had taken place before Mr Keyes was a government employee and that no criminal complaint had been registered with the police.
 On 12 December 2018, Keyes resigned from his post.
 Keyes released a statement after his resignation, saying, "I thank the Israel Civil Service Commission for closing its probe against me, stating 'There is no evidence or even a shred of evidence' of wrongdoing as an employee of the government."

-Following Keyes' resignation, Netanyahu published a statement praising Keyes for his work saying, "I thank David Keyes for his great contribution to Israel's information effort.
+Following Keyes's resignation, Netanyahu published a statement praising Keyes for his work saying, "I thank David Keyes for his great contribution to Israel's information effort.
 David pioneered groundbreaking videos which presented basic facts about Israel and enabled me to present Israel's policies to a global audience.
 Millions of people around the world viewed these videos with appreciation, and the messages aimed at the Iranian public were received with particular enthusiasm by many Iranian citizens.
 All this attests to David's talents and his contribution.
 I wish him much success on his future course."